top of page

 Little ones love to copy grown-ups, so we have a set for Mr 2 to 'help' whenever we are cleaning.
 They're perfect for occupying your little one, as well as developing both fine and gross motor skills (the movements of hands/fingers and whole body).

-3. Crayon Rocks
+Colorful Crayon Rocks set

 These clever little crayons are ideal for small hands, made from non-toxic natural soya wax, their shape encourages the development of a tripod grip ready for early writing.